 Alta Lake Road is the last area in Whistler not completely serviced by sanitary sewer.
 This project will connect the remaining lots to the municipal sanitary sewer system.
 The project includes approximately one kilometre of sanitary sewer main, manholes and connections to 31 property lines, and three RMOW parcels.
-The project was approved by Council on October 8, 2019 after a positive petition was received as initiated and voted on by residents.
+The project was approved to proceed by Council on October 8, 2019 after a positive petition was received as initiated and voted on by residents.